 Churn rate shows the percentage of customers who stopped using your product or service within a particular period of time.
 It is a precise metric for measuring the current status of your business and the ability of your company to grow.
 Moreover, retaining existing customers is much cheaper than acquiring new ones.
 But how do you make customers stay loyal and keep coming back?

 The most challenging part is right and properly set customer analytics.
-The deeper you understand your customers’ behavior, the clearer you will see your weakest points and the more successful you will be at predicting your customers’ needs.
+The deeper you understand your customers’ behaviour, the clearer you will see your weakest points and the more successful you will be at predicting your customers’ needs.
 A good CRM system will help you to analyze where exactly the attrition occurs and fix the problems under your control.
 The most common reasons why the customers leave are the following:

 - They don’t need your service anymore